saverchenkov/gsheets-monarch-connector/README.md

 3. To make the formula draggable, use the `ROW()` function:
     *   **Example:** `=GET_MONARCH_TOTAL("D" & ROW())`

+### Forcing a Refresh with a Button

+Google Sheets caches the results of custom functions.
+To force a recalculation of all your Monarch totals at once, you can create a "Refresh" button.

+**Step 1: Add a Reference Cell to Your Formulas**

+1. Decide on a cell that will act as your refresh trigger (e.g., `A1` on your 'July' sheet).
+2. Modify all your `=GET_MONARCH_TOTAL()` formulas to include a reference to this cell.
+    *   **Example:** `=GET_MONARCH_TOTAL("D" & ROW(), July!A1)`
+    *   **Important:** Make sure to use an absolute reference (`$A$1`) if you plan to drag the formula across different columns or sheets, or if your refresh cell is on a different sheet.

+**Step 2: Create the Button**

+1. In your Google Sheet, go to **Insert > Drawing**.
+2. Create a shape that will be your button (e.g., a rounded rectangle).
+Add text like "Refresh".
+3. Click **Save and Close**.
+The drawing will appear on your sheet.
+You can move and resize it as needed.

+**Step 3: Assign the Script**

+1. Click on the drawing you just created.
+2. Click the three-dot menu icon that appears in the top-right corner of the drawing.
+3. Select **Assign script**.
+4. In the dialog box that appears, type the name of our new function: `refreshSheet`
+5. Click **OK**.

+Now, every time you click the button, it will run the `refreshSheet` function, which updates the value in your trigger cell (`A1`).
+This change will force all the formulas that reference that cell to recalculate and fetch the latest data from Monarch.

 ## Testing the Proxy Server

 You can run a suite of automated tests to ensure the proxy server is working correctly.